bjcosta/landscaping/pond/README.md

 	+ Positive: Good support for water level maintenance with hidden auto-water level top-up using float valve and overflow / drain
 	+ Positive: Due to the design of skimmers if you have a failure in the plumbing you wont pump the pond dry
 	+ Positive: Great way to hide pump/plumbing in an accessible way
+	+ Positive: When connected to RDF can completely remove debris from the water without manual cleaning
 	- Negative: Needs manual maintenance maybe weekly?
 	- Negative: Can suck in small animals and kill them (not great for ecosystem ponds with frogs, turtles etc)